Exercise and Nutrition After Breast Cancer Surgery

 Exercise After Surgery

-Exercise improves your self-esteem, mood, and well-being.
-Exercise after breast cancer surgery is no exception.
-And studies have shown a link between being overweight and breast cancer recurrence.
-So losing weight through exercise may help you restore your health and improve your chances of avoiding more cancer.
+A good aerobic workout improves your self-esteem, mood, and health.
+And after breast cancer surgery, you’ll need to be active.
+Being overweight is linked to breast cancer coming back.
+Losing extra pounds through exercise may help you restore your health and improve your chances of avoiding more cancer.

 Fatigue often lingers after surgery.
 It may be worse if you've also had chemotherapy and radiation.
-Still, most experts say some form of regular exercise is good, even if you start with short walks around the block.
 Exercise can boost your energy.
-And exercise after breast cancer surgery may lower the risk of cancer recurrence.
+Most experts say some form of regular exercise is good, even if you start with short walks around the block.